aka-ayush/aaka-the-bot/README.md

 so please install these modules befor running the bot.

+If you have any of these modules already installed on your device then dont install it again.

 Important : It can not run on any online compiler

 >Step 2 - Installing modules